Mr7fenix/VanillaTweaksGUI/README.md

 # Vanilla Tweaks GUI
+This mod simplifies vanilla tweaks data packs' commands by using a GUI.
+Datapack support: spawn, home, tpa, back

 ## Installation

-First Download and install Fabric version in reference at mod version.
+First: Download and install the Fabric version required by the mod version you're downloading.

-Next step download mod and put it in your mods folder on your minecraft directory.
+Second: Download the mod and put it in your mods folder, inside your Minecraft directory (usually %appdata%\.minecraft\mods).

-Last step download and put in your mod folder the following mods: FabricAPI, Completeconfig.
+Third: In order for the mod to work, it also needs the following mods: FabricAPI, Completeconfig.

 ## Usage
-One your in game press the key 'J' to open the GUI.
+Once you are in-game press the key 'J' to open the GUI.